Here’s how even a small deposit can mean big savings

 Meanwhile, says Whitcombe, the benefits of paying a deposit should also be noted by repeat buyers, and persuade them to put a significant portion of their proceeds on any home sale towards a deposit on their next home.

-“It can be very temping to ‘cash out’ when you sell a property and use all the proceeds for something else, especially if you are downsizing to a less expensive property, because your home loan and monthly repayment will be lower in any case.
+“It can be very tempting to ‘cash out’ when you sell a property and use all the proceeds for something else, especially if you are downsizing to a less expensive property, because your home loan and monthly repayment will be lower in any case.
 However, you’ll thank yourself for using at least some of the proceeds as a deposit when you are able to pay your new home off more quickly and save a large amount of interest.

 “On the other hand, putting down a deposit can also take a lot of the financial strain out of upgrading to a more expensive property.
 So if you’re currently house-hunting or preparing to apply for a bond, we strongly suggest that you first talk to a mortgage originator about how much you can afford to pay as a deposit, and how that might affect your home loan application – and your future finances.”